 Don’t confuse these with Ubuntu 22.04 and Pop!_OS 20.04’s separate-wallpaper-for-dark-mode capability; it’s along those lines but a lot more finessed.

 GNOME 42 comes with a bunch of these “duo” wallpapers as standard.
 You can tell them apart from bog’o’standard backgrounds as they have a cute split thumbnail on show in in the Settings > Appearance gallery (and when set, you can also preview light/dark version in the style thumbnails):

-Creating your own dynamic wallpapers to use in GNOME 42 is now as simple as scouring the web for a pair of complimentary images, picking them in this app, giving the creation a name, and et voila: your custom dynamic wallpaper is ready use in the Appearance panel:
+Creating your own dynamic wallpapers to use in GNOME 42+ is now as simple as scouring the web for a pair of complimentary images, picking them in the app, giving your creation a name, and et voila: a custom dynamic wallpaper is ready use in the Appearance panel:

 For an insincere